vitalygashkov/crextractor/README.md

 import { extract } from 'crextractor';

 const { id, secret, encoded, authorization } = await extract();
+// id - Crunchyroll app ID
+// secret - Crunchyroll app secret
+// encoded - Base64 encoded `id:secret` string
+// authorization - ready HTTP header in the format `Basic <encoded>`, can be used to access some Crunchyroll APIs

-// Do something with the extracted secrets
+// Do something with the extracted credentials
 ```

 #### Command-line interface